 Ever increasing demands of GNSS-reliant technology require more robust systems to accommodate them.
 Additionally, a number of competitive GNSS implementations have been established internationally.
-In response to this, the US government has initiated modernization of GPS capabilities to remain competitive with our partners in GNSS technology [53].
+In response to this, the US government has initiated modernization of GPS capabilities to remain competitive with our partners in GNSS technology [50].
 Improvements associated with modernization include development and integration of the next generation GPS III/IIIF satellites, replacement of the current GPS Operational Control System (OCS), and incorporation of a new navigation signal that promotes interoperability between international GNSSs.

+GPS III

 The increase in age (and customer base) of the GPS necessitated upgrades to the service.
 With regards to the space segment, these upgrades were implemented by phasing out older satellites and introducing newer models to take their place.
-The newest models currently in orbit are the GPS III satellites, boasting three times greater accuracy than their predecessors (Block IIF) [55].
-Anti-jamming capabilities have also been increased up to eight-fold via M-Code enablement.
-The GPS III satellites will be procured without the Selective Availability feature, eliminating a source of PNT uncertainty for civilian GPS users [57].
-Additional features include ensured compatibility with the new OCX ground control segment and L1C, a civilian GPS signal designed to enable interoperability between GPS and international satellite navigation systems [59].
-Ten GPS III units are planned for integration into the GPS satellite constellation [60].
+The newest models currently in orbit are the GPS III satellites, boasting three times greater accuracy than their predecessors (Block IIF) [52].
+Anti-jamming capabilities have also been increased up to eight-fold via M-Code enablement [54].
+The GPS III satellites will be procured without the Selective Availability feature, eliminating a source of PNT uncertainty for civilian GPS users [54].
+Additional features include ensured compatibility with the next generation operational control system (OCX) ground control segment and L1C, which is a civilian GPS signal designed to enable interoperability between GPS and international satellite navigation systems [56].
+Ten GPS III units are planned for integration into the GPS satellite constellation [57].
 Once complete, a newer model of satellite, GPS IIIF, will be developed for the GPS satellite constellation.
 In addition to the benefits brought about by GPS III, GPS IIIF offers new features such as the Medium Earth Orbit Search and Rescue (MEOSAR) and the Laser Retro-reflector Arrays (LRAs).
-MEOSAR is a search and rescue feature designed to dramatically reduce the time required to detect distress radio beacon transmissions and determine the geographic location of said beacons [61].
-LRAs are passive arrays of corner-cube retroreflectors that improves GPS accuracy and ephemeris data collection [62].
+MEOSAR is a search and rescue feature designed to dramatically reduce the time required to detect distress radio beacon transmissions and determine the geographic location of said beacons [58].
+LRAs are passive arrays of corner-cube retroreflectors that improves GPS accuracy and ephemeris data collection [59].

-The GPS ground segment is receiving an upgrade via replacement of the current GPS OCS with the Next Generation Operational Control System (OCX) [63].
-This improvement is designed to support implementation and operations of the GPS III/IIIF satellites, backwards compatibility with Block IIR, IIR-M and IIF satellites, and new modernized capabilities of the Block IIR-M and IIF satellites (e.g., enhanced M-Code capabilities) [64].
-The new ground segment has additionally received general improvements to its core attributes such as position accuracy, system integrity, etc. [63].
+The GPS ground segment is receiving an upgrade via replacement of the current GPS operational control system (OCS) with the next generation OCX [60].
+This improvement is designed to support implementation and operations of the GPS III/IIIF satellites, backwards compatibility with Block IIR, IIR-M and IIF satellites, and new modernized capabilities of the Block IIR-M and IIF satellites (e.g., enhanced M-Code capabilities) [61].
+The new ground segment has additionally received general improvements to its core attributes such as position accuracy, system integrity, etc. [60].
 The OCX will be released in three blocks.
 Block 0 is the Launch and Control system (LCS), which controls launch and early orbit operations and the on-orbit checkout of all GPS III/IIIF satellites.
-Block 1 and 2 will provide the operational capability to control all GPS satellites and signals to an advanced degree, building off of the base Block 0 implementation [63].
+Block 1 and 2 will provide the operational capability to control all GPS satellites and signals to an advanced degree, building off of the base Block 0 implementation [60].

 A notable upgrade to the current GPS infrastructure is the introduction of a new civil signal, known as L1C.
 This signal enables interoperability between different GNSSs.
 This signal was developed alongside Europe for incorporation into both GPS and Galileo.
-Japan’s QZSS and China’s BeiDou system are also adopting L1C-like signals within their constellations [65].
+Japan’s QZSS and China’s BeiDou system are also adopting L1C-like signals within their constellations [62].
 Moving forward with this satellite signal interoperability upgrade will ensure more accurate PNT data for each user.

-Future Applications